-Learn how much loose leaf tea you need for each cup of water you’re brewing, plus the tools and quick tricks that’ll make steeping every kind of loose tea a breeze!
+Learn how much loose leaf tea you need to use for one cup of water, plus the tools and quick tricks that’ll make steeping every kind of loose tea a breeze!

-Before you start steeping, make sure you have your loose tea handy, a way to heat up water, plus your favorite cup and way to strain tea.
+Before you start steeping, make sure you have your loose tea handy, a way to heat up water, plus your favorite cup and tea infuser.
 A set of measuring spoons will also be helpful, but don’t worry if you don’t have a set handy - there are other ways to measure tea without measuring spoons.

-When brewing loose leaf tea, it’s helpful to have a tea infuser for simple steeping and easy clean-up.
-There are several types of infusers you can use to match your particular steeping need, whether you like to make a single cup at a time or several servings in one go.
-This gold star infuser is perfect for making a single cup and functions as a reusable tea bag.
-Or, if you don’t want any clean-up at all you can put your own loose tea in these biodegradable paper filters and throw them away or compost them after you’re done steeping.
+When brewing loose leaf tea, it’s helpful to have a tea filter for simple steeping and easy clean-up.
+There are several types of filters, steepers, and infusers you can use to match your particular steeping need, whether you like to make a single cup at a time or several servings in one go.
+This gold star infuser is perfect for measurring how much loose tea to use per cup and functions as a reusable tea bag.
+Or, if you don’t want any clean-up at all you can put your own loose tea in these biodegradable paper filters and throw them away or compost them after you’re done steeping!

 How much tea you use per cup will depend on what kind of tea you’re steeping.
 The tea variety and volume of added ingredients can slightly alter how much loose tea you use and how long you steep it - so for lighter teas with more volume like herbal blends you may need a bit more tea per cup than you would when using strong black tea leaves.
 All of these variables will slightly change how you prepare your loose leaf tea.